 The open evening is an opportunity for current Year 6 pupils and their parents/ carers to visit Garforth Academy before completing their school preference forms.

 Doors open at 5pm and there will be two identical presentation sessions during the evening.
 The first starts at 5.20pm and the second at 6.30pm.
 The evening closes at 8pm.

-Each session starts with a presentation by Principal Mr Woodhouse in the Main Hall and followed by an opportunity to tour the school and visit the different subject areas.
+Each session starts with a presentation by Principal, Anna Young in the Main Hall and followed by an opportunity to tour the school and visit the different subject areas.
 Teaching staff and current Year 7 students will be available to talk to and answer any questions you may have.